admkopec/vapor-apns/README.md

 ## ❓ Questions

-You can join the Vapor [slack](http://vapor.team).
-Or you can create an issue on GitHub.
+You can create an issue here, on GitHub.

 ## ⭐ License